 The court will evaluate the evidence presented and decide whether or not to modify the child support order.
 The court will consider factors such as the parent’s income, the needs of the children, and the parent’s ability to pay.

 If the court decides to modify the child support order, the new order will reflect the parent’s changed financial situation.
 If the court does not grant the modification, the parent will continue to be responsible for paying the current child support amount.

 The court may enforce collection methods such as wage garnishment or even jail time.
 Therefore, it is important to seek legal advice before making any decisions.
 Here outlined below are the step by step ways to do these:

 Steps to Stop Child Support Payment Legally

-When you feel there are cogent and verifiable reasons to legally stop paying child support, you can’t just stop on your own.
+When you feel there are cogent and verifiable reasons to legally stop paying child support, you can’t just stop on your own or resort to loopholes.
 Doing so will violate a court order and can lead to contempt of court, which can ultimately land you in prison.

 You can contact a family law attorney or follow the following steps to legally do it yourself.
 For any route you decide to follow, you must first read the original order issued by the judge to fully understand it.
 You may discover that your child support order might specify particular occasions or dates when child support can be stopped.

 One way of doing this is to work with your child support agency.
 Here are the steps:

 - A. Get in touch with your state’s enforcement office for child support.

 Agency staff will be able to inform you of the precise actions you must follow, along with the required paperwork, to terminate your child support order.